timmcmichael/skimpy-oop/chapter-5-decisions/scripts/5b - if else.md

 In this video, we' wi'll take a look at if and if-else statements.
-These conditional statements give us the ability to write run different blocks of code based on a true or false espression.
-In order to jump right in, we're stepping away from our OOP perspective for a moment and just working within a main() method.
+These conditional statements give us the ability to run different blocks of code based on a Boolean espression--so if you're not familiar with those, be sure to watch the previous video.

+In order to jump right in to these examples, we're stepping away from our OOP perspective for a moment and just working within a main() method.
 But don't worry, we'll be back to OOP in one of the next videos on this topic.

 If you know me, you know that I really do love my teaching job.
 But I also love money, and the rest of my family loves fancy name brand clothe--and that's a problem.
 To solve that problem, I think I'll start selling some of my hilarious jokes.
 I'm going to write a program that calculates a total purchase price based on the number of jokes purchased.
 I'll also give a discount if the customer buys more than 10 jokes.
 Let's get started.